 Holistic (Swedish) Massage

 A wonderfully relaxing.
-Massage techniques are applied directly to the clients' skin and can include effleurage, friction, kneading, long strokes, percussion, shaking motions, tapping or vibration.
-During the massage towels will be used to ensure that you are always covered.
+Massage techniques are applied directly to the skin and can include effleurage, friction, kneading, long strokes, percussion, shaking motions, tapping or vibration.
+During the massage sarongs/towels will be used to ensure that you are always covered, apart from the area being working on.

 The word comes from the French massage "friction of kneading", or from Arabic massage meaning "to touch, feel" or from Latin massa meaning "mass, dough", Greek verb (massō) "to handle, touch, to work with the hands, to knead dough".
 In distinction the ancient Greek word for massage was anatripsis and the Latin was frictio.